Environmental Monitoring Services

 The revised USP <797> chapter, effective November 1, 2023, introduces new categories, 1-3, for compounded sterile preparations, in lieu of the low, medium, and high-risk compounding categories.
 The table below defines the updated requirements for viable air, surface, and personnel sampling with respect to the categories the facility intends to compound.

-What About Environmental Monitoring Solutions For Hazardous Drugs?
+What about Environmental Monitoring Solutions for Hazardous Drugs?

 All organizations that handle hazardous drugs (HDs) including but not limited to pharmacies, hospitals, outsourcing facilities, and manufacturers should test for surface contamination, in accordance with USP <800> Hazardous Drugs – Handling in the Healthcare Setting and the Food and Drug Administration’s (FDA) Insanitary Conditions at Compounding Facilities – Guidance for Industry.